 My longest race was the two-week Vuelta Ciclista Guatemala in 1977.
 I finished 24th place, in field of nearly 200.
 I finished with the same weight I started: 132 lbs.
-Riding my custom Albert Eisentraut with Campy Super Record, on this climb, I learned the next step up in my racing career was just around the bends.
+Riding my 2nd custom Albert Eisentraut with Campy Super Record, on this climb, I'd seen the Colombian climbers, and learned the next step up in my racing career just around the bends.

 Our EU-USA team was fanatastic, with Rich Chillingsworth (3rd in a stage), Jim Flanders (25th overall), Mike Neel (manager), Bill Woodul (mechanic), and all our Guatemalan friends.

 I left Palo Alto Cycling Club for Team Talbots in early 1978.
 At a training camp near Sacramento, I'm there kneeling front center, with bleach-blonde Bill Robertson, tough-guy Dan Nall, my look-alike Tom Hardy, mechanic-wheelsmith Steve Aldridge, and super-coach Tim Kelly, who hired Eddie B. for us.

 Here I am in a 1978 San Francisco race with the new turbo-charged junior, Greg LeMond.
 When he blew by me in a time trial at Vuelta de Bisbee, Arizona, I realized he had a natural talent that none of us could touch.
 That was my last race pursuing a professional career.